YichengDWu/Lars/README.md

 # Usage
 `python main.py` for oridinary LAR.

-`python main.py -t 200 -p` for Lasso Modification of LAR.
+`python main.py -t xx -p` for Lasso Modification of LAR.

 You can tune the parameter `t`, i.e. the L1 regularization, to get deffirent results.

+To reproduce the result
+`python main.py -t 10000 -p`
+ To do test
+`python main.py -t 10000 -p -test`

 # Performance